3 Practical benefits of electrolytic marking and etching

 For the purpose of accuracy, we will make a distinction and define these activities as follows:

-- The end-result of marking is a dark imprint on the metal surface
+- Marking is a dark imprint on the metal surface

 - Etching removes a small portion of the surface to reveal the desired (whitish) pattern.

-When it comes to the electrochemical method, both operations are performed using a weak electrical current (AC/DC) and mild electrolytic acids.
+When it comes to the electrochemical method, both operations are performed using a weak electrical current (AC for marking or DC for etching) and mild electrolytic acids.
 The results are clear and permanent.

 The reason for listing these benefits is to shed more light on some of the common misconceptions surrounding the electrochemical process.

-Without further ado, here are 3 practical benefits of electrolytic marking/etching to consider when choosing equipment for your production.
+Here are 3 practical benefits of electrolytic marking and etching to consider when choosing equipment for your production.